jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ## Is the pattern really needed?

-To be fair, by experimenting with TypeScript and type parameters, I was able to get a different but still quite contrived solution that doesn't seem to employ the pattern:
+For this specific situation I was able to get a different but still quite contrived solution that doesn't employ the pattern at all:

 ```ts
 type NumberRecord = { kind: "n", v: number };